Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 #### `ampli checkout [my-branch-name]`

 The provided branch is pulled down from Data to your Ampli Wrapper.
-If you don't provide a branch name, you're prompted to select one from a list of active branches in your tracking plan.
+If you don't specify a branch name, you're prompted to select one from a list of active branches in your tracking plan.

 ```bash